abhinandanpro9/Windows-Screen-On-time/README.md

 # Windows-Screen-On-time
 The app shows the current active screen usage for any windows OS

-New in v1.1:
+New in v1.2:
-* The application can be resized.
-* The application can be minimized/restored by single clicking on system tray icon.
+* Optimized algo.

 Features:
 * Shows current active screen on time.